 When it comes to business continuity, if you are proactive and foresightful enough to set up a plan in advance of a disaster, it is, of course, tempting to set up a system that is absolutely bulletproof.
 Unfortunately, it often transpires that there are tradeoffs to make in order to square your desired backup plan with the limitation of your budget.
 That’s why it’s important to understand the differences in business continuity and disaster recovery configurations.
 Here we’ll review active-active vs active-passive and which may be right for your needs.

-Active or Passive?
-What’s the Difference?
+Active-Active vs Active Passive: What’s the Difference?

 What Are You Prepared To Lose?

 There’s no right answer when it comes to designing a disaster recovery strategy.
 But there are a couple of metrics that organizations can use to decide the best course of action.

 - Recovery Time Objective (RTO)

 RPO is the affordable amount of data an organization is prepared to lose in the event of an outage.
 This number essentially results in the minimum time interval for data replication.
 So if an organization can soldier losing 4 hours worth of data, then it can run backups every 4 hours.
 If even a few minutes of lost data is intolerable, then the replication will run every 15 minutes, or even continuously if necessary.

 RTO is the affordable amount of downtime permissible between an outage and the return to functionality.
 This metric will suggest the type of equipment backups, their class, and the speed of your network connectivity to those backups.

 Naturally, the smaller you need those numbers to be, the more that it will cost.
 If you go with a full active-active data center, maintaining far more equipment and capacity than you need at all times in order to be fully prepared for an outage, you’re not just paying for that high availability and hardware, you’re also paying for duplicate licensing for all those machines as well.
 The numbers add up.